epearcecrump/symmetricNNs/README.md

 $ exit

-To find out more about Poetry, please view https://python-poetry.org/docs/basic-usage/
+To find out more about Poetry, please go to https://python-poetry.org/docs/basic-usage/

 ## Tests